 And then remember Bryan Adams’ hit single “Summer of ’69” from 1984?
 It’s actually less about the summer of 1969 and more about the summer of 69-ing.
 Adams confirmed in 2008 on The Early Show that ‘Summer of ’69’ is about having sex in the summertime and that the title refers to the sexual position, not the year.
 OK, then…

-We're just warming up.
-Even Little Richard's "Tutti Frutti" had different lyrics, giving the song an entirely different meaning.
-We'll touch on that and more current pop songs from Selena Gomez, Hailee Seinfeld and many more.
+We’re just warming up.
+Even Little Richard’s “Tutti Frutti” had different lyrics, giving the song an entirely different meaning.
+We’ll touch on that and more current pop songs from Taylor Swift, Hailee Seinfeld and many more.

 A version of this article was originally published in November 2015.